 6.4.
-Distributions of Internal Temperature and Pressure at the RCB
+Distributions of internal temperature and pressure at the RCB

 Having inferred the population level distributions of the internal luminosity distribution and the heating efficiency, it is interesting to study the effect of energy dissipation on the interior structure of the planet.
 In particular, we show that as a consequence of transporting energy into the interior, hot Jupiters have very hot interiors which in turn pushes the RCB to low pressures.
-Our findings are in agreement with Thorngren et al. (2019) (hereafter T19), where they used the HEET relation presented in TF18 to compute $T{int}$ and then generate PT atmospheric models for a range of $T{eq}$ and surface gravities to locate the $P{RCB}$ .
+Our findings are in agreement with T19, where they used the HEET relation presented in TF18 to compute T{int} and then generate PT atmospheric models for a range of T{eq} and surface gravities to locate the P{RCB} .